Ben Duckett and Ben Stokes Lead England Fightback in Third Test Against New Zealand

 Key Facts

-- England took four wickets for 44 runs late on the opening day, according to The Independent.
+- England took four wickets for 44 runs late on the opening day to regain momentum.

 What Happened